 Frank O. Gehry is one of the world’s foremost designers and architects.
 His unique style is unmistakable, and it’s especially obvious when one of his sparkling, futuristic structures is erected on a college campus full of historic, ivy-covered steeples.

 Known for impossible shapes and curved surfaces, his works often look like something right off the set of Eureka’s Castle, rather than the kind of buildings that house our countries best and brightest academics.
 This means that despite his massive fame and recognition, Gehry’s work can often be divisive–especially among the academic crowd.

 Nevertheless, these campus buildings designed by Frank Gehry are simply astonishing to behold.
 They are definitely works of art, and hopefully, inspire college-goers in a way that “normal” buildings just can’t do.

 1. Weisman Art Museum

 The U of M’s Weisman Art Museum is a shining jewel on the campus, presenting a two-faced facade that blends in with the brick buildings of campus, but then displays a shiny, abstract face on the other side.

 Location: Cleveland, OH (Case Western Reserve University)

 Case Western Reserve University says that the look of their business school matches their philosophy–to be bold and creative in their approach to management and business.
-The building looks a bit like a bull, preparing to take charge on a matador.
+The building also looks a bit like a bull, preparing to take charge of a matador.